 What Lure Weight Should I Use With My Carp Rod When Surf Fishing?

-Which lure you should use withOpens in a new tab. your carp rod all depends if you are fishing off rocks or casting more into the surf.
+Which lure you should use with your carp rod all depends if you are fishing off rocks or casting more into the surf.

 Remember, you need to match the right lure with the correct power of your rod.
 We mentioned the possibility of damaging your rod if the lure is too heavy.